tfgg/magres-format/README.md

 Conversion script usage
 -----------------------

-The `convertoldmagres.py` script convert an old-style Castep magres file to the new-style CCP-NC format for use with the new tools.
+The `convertoldmagres.py` script converts an old-style Castep magres file to the new-style CCP-NC format for use with the new tools.
 You use it from the command line like:

     magres-convert.py sample.magres > sample.new.magres